 - □ TOP Opens the top parameter for data entry and provides for setting the top scale value.
 Press ENTER when data entry is complete. - □ BOTTOM Opens the bottom parameter for data entry and provides for setting the bottom scale value.
-Press ENTER when data entry is complete. - □ LIMIT Opens the segment limit line selection table and the segment limit line sub menu (see below).
-Use the Up/Down arrow key to select one of the five segment limit lines.
-Press the ENTER key to select. - □ LIMIT BEEP Toggles the Limit beep sound on or off.
-When on, the Site Master sounds a beep when the measured value is above any of the segment limit lines.
+Press ENTER when data entry is complete. - □ LIMIT ON/OFF Turns Limit OFF, if currently ON.
+If Limit is currently OFF, turns it ON and opens the Limit parameter for data entry.
+Press ENTER when data entry is complete. - □ LIMIT EDIT Opens the Limit Line for data entry using the Up/Down arrow key or key pad entry.
+Press ENTER when data entry is complete. - □ LIMIT BEEP Toggles the Limit beep sound on or off.
+When on, the Site Master sounds a beep when the measured value is above the Limit Line.